hugh13245/llvm-build-helper/readme.md

 # example

-Make sure that Visual studio 2017, cmake, python 3.x have installed on your machine.
+Make sure that cmake, python 3.x have installed on your machine.

 ```
 python build.py -update -generate -build